ibm-cloud-docs/vpc/file_storage_vpc_create.md

 # Creating file shares and mount targets
 {: #file-storage-create}

-Create file shares and mount targets in the UI, CLI, API, or Terraform.
+Create file shares and mount targets in the console, CLI, API, or Terraform.
 {: shortdesc}

 Before you get started, and try to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).